diging/citesphere/docs/DeveloperDocumentation.rst

 4. Now select ``Tomcat v9 Server`` and click ``Next``.
 Select the Tomcat installation directory and click ``Finish``.

 5. In the ``Servers`` view, it can be noted that the ``Tomcat v9 Server at localhost`` will be present.
 Double click on this.
 Click on the Timeouts section.
-Specify the start time limit as 500s and stop time limit as 15s and press ``Command + S/Ctrl + S`` to save.
+Specify the start time limit as 300s and stop time limit as 15s and press ``Command + S/Ctrl + S`` to save.

-6. Right click on the citesphere project ``Maven → Select Maven Profiles``...Select the ``profile id`` and ensure that the id is same as the id specified in the ``settings.xml`` file in `.m2` folder.
+6. Right click on the citesphere project ``Maven → Select Maven Profiles``...Select the ``profile id`` and ensure that the id is same as the id specified in the ``settings.xml`` file in ./m2 folder.
 Click ``Ok``.

-7. In the servers view, right click on the ``Tomcat v9 Server at localhost`` and select ``Add and Remove``...If citesphere is not added, add the same and click Finish.

-8. Right click on ``Tomcat v9 Server at localhost`` and click ``Clean``....

-9. Right click on ``Tomcat v9 Server at localhost`` and click ``Start``....
+7. Right click on ``Tomcat v9 Server at localhost`` and click ``Start``....

-10. Once the server is started up and running, go to ``http://localhost:8080/citesphere`` and verify if the citesphere page is loaded.
+8. Once the server is started up and running, go to ``http://localhost:8080/citesphere`` and verify if the citesphere page is loaded.

-11. Now, click on ``Sign Up`` at the bottom and create a new user with your credentials.
+9. Now, click on ``Sign Up`` at the bottom and create a new user with your credentials.

-12. Then logout and login with the credentials username: admin and password: admin.
+10. Then logout and login with the credentials username: admin and password: admin.

-13. Click on ``Users`` tab.
+11. Click on ``Users`` tab.
 The user that was created should appear here.
-Activate the user and click on ``Make Admin``.
+Add the user and click on ``Make Admin``.
 Now, you can logout and login back with your own credentials.

-14. Click on ``Connect Zotero``.
+12. Click on ``Connect Zotero``.
 It will redirect the page to the Zotero application.
-Check the settings for the key (do not click "Accept Defaults" but click "Change Permission").
-The key needs to have read and write access to all groups of a user.

-15. Now in the MySQL shell, you can find all the citesphere tables by using this command ``show tables;``

-16. Similarly in MongoDB Compass, click on connect (need not specify any credentials).
-The list of collections in citesphere can be seen.
+Click on ``Accept defaults``.

+13. After you ensure the correct key settings click "Save Key".
+You will be redirected to Citesphere where your groups should now show up.